 - Alignements of Carnac – Brittany.
 Groups of standing stones, consisting of approximately 4,000 such stones.
 The main groups are – Ménec, Toul-Chigan, Kermario and Manio, Kerlescan Ménec.
 Ménec is the largest – 1,165 m long, with 1,099 menhirs in 11 lines.
 Kermario and Manio contains 982 menhirs in 10 lines.
 Kerlescan Ménec is the best preserved and has 540 menhirs in 13 lines.

 - Gavrinis cairn – Brittany.
-Enormous megalithic cairn – passage grave on the small Gavrinis island, built circa 3500 BC.
+Enormous megalithic cairn – passage grave on the small Gavrinis island, built sometimes around 3500 BC.
 Grave has 14 m long corridor and single chamber.
 Adorned with very interesting engraved stone slabs.

 Petroglyphs and rock art